- Grand Master of Utah Masons | 2017 -

 of Free & Accepted Masons of Utah

-Robert is fascinated with systems of ethics as influenced by societies and philosophies, which led to his interest in Freemasonry.
-Among his Masonic activities, he is Past Master of Argenta Lodge No. 3, Past Secretary and Past Master of Wasatch Lodge No. 1, Past Vice President of the Salt Lake Masonic Temple Association, Past Education Officer for Utah Scottish Rite, Past Scottish Rite Fellow, Past Venerable Chief of the Utah Scots Guard, Past Venerable Master of the Jordan Lodge of Perfection, Past Commander of the Salt Lake Council of Kadosh, Past Wise Master of the James Lowe Chapter of Rose Croix, current Master of Kadosh for the Utah Consistory, Senior Deacon of Camp Floyd Historic Lodge No. 205, Junior Deacon for the Behle-Simons Council No. 544 of Allied Masonic Degrees, and honorary member of Harmony Lodge No. 21.
+Robert is fascinated with systems of ethics as influenced by cultures and philosophies, which led to his interest in Freemasonry.
+Among his Masonic activities, he is Past Master of Argenta Lodge № 3, Past Secretary and Past Master of Wasatch Lodge № 1, Past Vice President of the Salt Lake Masonic Temple Association, Past Education Officer for Utah Scottish Rite, Past Scottish Rite Fellow, Past Chairman of the VMAP Committee, Past Venerable Chief of the Utah Scots Guard, Past Venerable Master of the Jordan Lodge of Perfection, Past Commander of the Salt Lake Council of Kadosh, and Past Wise Master of the James Lowe Chapter of Rose Croix.
+In 2017, he is the current Master of Kadosh for the Utah Consistory, Junior Warden of Camp Floyd Historic Lodge № 205, Junior Deacon for the Behle-Simons Council № 544 of Allied Masonic Degrees, and holds honorary membership in Harmony Lodge № 21 and Rocky Mountain Lodge № 11.

 Robert held positions in the Grand Lodge of Utah as Grand Standard Bearer and Grand Lecturer before being elected Junior Grand Warden, and has served on many Grand Lodge committees.
 He is a life member of the Scottish Rite, and is a life member and sits on the Board of Directors of the Scottish Rite Research Society, where he serves as Secretary.
-He received the 32º Scottish Rite in 2006 and was invested a Knight Commander of the Court of Honour in 2011.
-Not known to stand still for long, Robert has completed the Scottish Rite Master Craftsman I Program, was editor of The Plumbline for several years, editor of The Minaret for El Kalah Shrine, and was Vice President of his Scottish Rite class.
-He is a Knight Templar, Senior Member of the Order of DeMolay where he was invested with the Legion of Honor, a Shriner serving in the Patrol, and has published almost 20 Masonic articles internationally.
-He was a Charter Member and Fellow of the Utah Masonic Research Society, Founding Member of the Masonic Society, Charter Member of the Wisdom, Strength, and Beauty Club, Charter Member of Keystone Mark Master Lodge No. 00, and Charter Member of Camp Floyd Historic Lodge No. 205.
+He received the 32° in Scottish Rite in 2006 and was invested a Knight Commander of the Court of Honour in 2011.
+On August 22, 2017, he received the 33°, Inspector General Honorary, in Washington, DC.
+Not known to stand still for long, Robert has completed the Scottish Rite Master Craftsman I Program, is a Senior Ritualist, was editor of The Plumbline for several years, editor of The Minaret for El Kalah Shrine, and was Vice President of his Scottish Rite class.
+He is a Knight Templar, a Senior Member of the Order of DeMolay where he was invested with the Legion of Honor, a Shriner serving in the Patrol, and has published almost 20 Masonic articles internationally.
+He was a Charter Member and Fellow of the Utah Masonic Research Society, Founding Member of the Masonic Society, Charter Member of the Wisdom, Strength, and Beauty Club, Charter Member of Keystone Mark Master Lodge № 00, and Charter Member of Camp Floyd Historic Lodge № 205.
 He delivers speeches and presentations frequently in many venues and has directed three and acted in many Scottish Rite degrees and plays.

 Robert is a practicing Buddhist and has traveled to over 30 countries.
-He is fond of good music, ethnic foods, laughter, walks in the forest, good deeds, dinner with friends, and fine port.
-He married the former Jane Anderson in Edinburgh, Scotland, and adopted a girl and a boy in China.
-Through his various works and pastimes, he still makes time to travel to strange lands with his wife, take his daughter to tea at the Grand America, and get clobbered by his son in chess.
+He is fond of diverse music, ethnic foods, laughter, walks in the forest, good deeds, dinner with friends, and fine port.
+He married the former Jane Anderson in Edinburgh, Scotland, and adopted a girl and a boy in the People's Republic of China.
+Through his various works and distractions, he still makes time to travel to strange lands with his wife, take his daughter to tea at the Grand America Hotel, and get clobbered by his son in chess.